UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-05-09-module07-Intervention-Based-Learning.md

 #image: "data_size_vs_model_performance.png"
 ---

-> Intervention-based learning is a modern and rapidly progressing field based upon the utilization of knowledge from human experts to train an agent online.
-Prior to this, imitation learning and DAgger were the widely used algorithms, but we will expose the limitations of these methods and how intervention-based learning methods can be superior.
-This paper discusses three new intervention-based learning methods, out of which two are state-of-the-art algorithms: Expert Intervention Learning (EIL) and Human-AI Co-pilot Optimization (HACO).
-Both EIL and HACO outperform the other methods discussed and require significantly less human annotated data.
+> Intervention-based learning is a modern and rapidly progressing field based on utilizing human interventions in the learning process to train an agent online.
+Traditionally, imitation learning and DAgger were used to instill human expert knowledge to the learner, but such methods require the human expert to manually label tediously large amounts of data.
+With this in mind, intervention-based learning has arisen to tackle the need for large amounts of expert queries by learning from periods of uninterrupted human expert control.
+This paper discusses three key intervention-based learning methods, HG-DAgger, Expert Intervention Learning (EIL), and Human-AI Co-pilot Optimization (HACO).
+We provide an in-depth explanation of how intervention-based learning improves upon imitation learning and DAgger.
+In addition to this, we discuss how EIL and HACO, the current state-of-the-art, improve upon HG-DAgger and outperform all other methods discussed while requiring significantly less human annotated data.

 <!--more-->